LSSI-ETH/TouCAN/README.md

 The model can be easily re-trained on a new TCR-antigen dataset using the one-hot encoding of CDR loops.
 However, TouCAN performs best when trained on ESM-1v encodings of V-domains of TCRɑ and TCRβ chains that need to be obtained independently.
 Please, follow the instructions of the ESM GitHub page on how to obtain encodings here: https://github.com/facebookresearch/esm .
 To obtain TCR V-domain sequence from the known CDR3, V and J gene information, you can use Stitchr: https://jamieheather.github.io/stitchr/

-## Example file is put under the example/example_df.csv
+## You can train your own model or simply predict TCR epitope clustering and classification on your data:
-How to train TouCAN on your own data:
+To train TouCAN on your own data:
 #### TCR input parameters:
  - input_type : "beta_chain or paired_chain"
  - encoding_type: "onehot or ESM"